jacquealvesb/movies-NLU/README.md

 ## Running the app

-After getting the keys, you'll need to put them on the project so you're app will be able to use the APIs.
+After getting the keys, you'll need to put them on the project so your app can use the APIs.
 To do so, create a new Swift file on the *Model* folder and name it *Constants.swift*.
 Open the file you've created and write the following:

 ```swift